When

 easiest states.
 For

-more details on inspection and registration, click here!
+more details on inspection

-Do I get a
+I get a

 title from ERA?
-No. We
+No.

-give you a Manufacturer's Certificate of
+We give you a Manufacturer's

-Emissions standards for composite vehicles also vary
+Emissions standards for

 from state to state, and even regions within states.
 Most states will